blanchard789/Web-Dev-Project/ProjectReport.md

 - Further refined css formatting for required information sections.
 Such as recoloring borders and background color for better contrast and aesthetics.

 - Added a basic footer, will need to further refine later as it has some padding issues.
+Includes a JS function to update copyright year automatically.

+- Started grid element for projects section.
+Uses a grid-container class with grid-item class as child elements.
+Allows for a n x 3 table of project items, each project item gets a title, image, description, optional fieldset for featured info, and code source button.

+## 11/29/2025

+- Refined grid element to have better formatting.
+Main goal was to get everything to be spaced nicely and for colors to have better contrast.